Keynote sessions

 GD1.1 EDI

-A variety of geophysical and geological observational techniques are now mature enough to provide valuable insights into the influence that mantle convection has on Earth surface and its core.
-Current challenges include the need to reconcile different spatial resolutions between models and observations, uneven data coverage and the determination of appropriate sampling and simulation scales.
-This session will provide a holistic view of the influence of mantle convection on core dynamics and surface expressions from geodetic to geological time scales using multi-disciplinary methods, including (but not limited to): geodetic, geophysical, geological, long-term evolution of the geomagnetic field, Earth's core dynamics magnetism and the seismic imaging of mantle convective processes, as well as numerical modeling.
+Mantle convection, core dynamics, and the geodynamo are fundamental processes governing the long-term evolution of Earth and other terrestrial planets.
+Advances in observational techniques and numerical modelling now allow these Earth processes to be investigated across a wide range of spatial and temporal scales.
+This session will provide a holistic view of the influence of mantle convection and core dynamics and their surface expressions from geodetic to geological time scales using multi-disciplinary methods, including (but not limited to): geodetic, geophysical, geological, long-term evolution of the geomagnetic field, Earth's core dynamics, mineral physics, magnetism and the seismic imaging of mantle convective processes, as well as numerical modelling.

 Co-organized by G7/SM9/TS10